Policy and Procedure #409.0, Licensed Child Care in Schools

 3.2 The Principal shall:

-1. work with the child care coordinator to determine the need for a before and after care program in their school;
+1. work with the coordinator of child care and community services to determine the need for a before and after care program in their school;

-2. forward completed needs surveys to the care coordinator of child care and community services;
+2. forward completed needs surveys to the coordinator of child care and community services;

 3. promote and maintain communication and collaboration with the before and after school care program supervisor;

-4. create opportunities in which the before and after school care program staff can dialogue as part of the school team in order to support shared families;
+5. create opportunities in which the before and after school care program staff can dialogue as part of the school team in order to support families;

-11. be familiar with the content in the Child Care in Schools: A Guide to Creating Effective Partnerships to promote collaborative relationships and strengthen partnerships and for additional resources.
+13. be familiar with the content in the Child Care in Schools: A Guide to Creating Effective Partnerships to promote collaborative relationships and strengthen partnerships and for access to additional resources.

 3.3 The Before and After Care Program Operators shall: